mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 ## Spinward Salvage History And Fleet

 Spinward Salvage officially started operations in 988, after the close of the 3rd Frontier War.
-Two loud and obnox- ious, but commercially savvy brothers, Minton and Friar Delware, started operations with an old converted X-Boat Tender that was itself salvaged by the Scout Service in 986, then sold to the fledgling company.
+Two loud and obnox-ious, but commercially savvy brothers, Minton and Friar Delware, started operations with an old converted X-Boat
+Tender that was itself salvaged by the Scout Service in 986, then sold to the fledgling company.
 The brothers started up on Efate, buying (it seems) the worst polluted and cheapest piece of dirt they could find - 40 hectares on the outskirts of 30 South city.
 The city is so named because it is 30 south of the equator.

-The Tender was renamed the _Diamond in the Rough,_ and a tug and cutter were also leased to provide lighter sup- port and hulk-shifting capacity.
+The Tender was renamed the _Diamond in the Rough,_ and a tug and cutter were also leased to provide lighter sup-port and hulk-shifting capacity.
 It turned out that the Tender provided an excellent platform for salvage operations, with its multiple boat bays and comprehensive sensor suite.
 Over the next decade, civilian and Imperial Navy craft of all tonnages were identified and salvaged, with parts accumulating and onsold at a staggering rate back on its home patch on Efate.
 The Navy and Scout service also engaged Spinward Salvage in formal contracts to clear out wrecks left behind by the war.
 The Tender operated mainly in the Louzy, Nakege, Mongo and Lysen systems in Jewell Subsector, and the Yres, Menorb, Efate, Feri and Alell systems in Regina Subsector.

 In 993 a competitor emerged, Salvage Factors based out of Feri in Regina Subsector.
-This operation is partly (10%) funded by Ling Standard Products, and has been a major threat to the commercial existence of Spinward Salvage ever since.
+This operation is partly (10%) funded by Ling Standard Products, and has been a major threat to the commercial existence of Spinward
+Salvage ever since.
 LSP is however, only a silent partner, which is just as well because of the falloff in work in the last decade.
 Salvaging teams need decent wars to stay in business, and the 4th Frontier War (1082-1084) did not prove bloody enough to keep both operations flush with work.
 In recent years both companies have been involved